django-cms/django-cms/docs/getting_started/navigation.rst

 Modifying & Extending the menu
 ******************************

-Please refer to the :doc:`app_integration` documentation
+Please refer to the :doc:`../extending_cms/app_integration` documentation